+The Animation Program will prepare students for an entry-level position in the animation industry with emphasis in either computer or hand-drawn methods.
 The Associate Degrees are also designed to transfer to four-year colleges or universities.
-At the conclusion of their studies, all students will be prepared for entrylevel positions in a number of fields (for example: video game design, television and motion picture production) requiring them to create animation, by either computer or hand-drawn methods, or a combination of the two.
+At the conclusion of their studies, all students will be prepared for entry-level positions in a number of fields (for example: video game design, television and motion picture production) requiring them to create animation, by either computer or hand-drawn methods, or a combination of the two.
 Classes include traditional drawn animation, character design, layout, storyboarding, 2-D computer animation, and 3-D computer animation.